-White kitchen cabinets are kind of like classic cars, they never go out of style.
-Simply scroll through your Instagram feed, and you'll see a parade of bright, airy kitchens, all outfitted with gorgeous ivory-hued cabinetry.
-And we love seeing the different ways people are making their kitchens stand out from the alabaster crowd.
+White kitchen cabinets are kind of like classic cars: They never go out of style.
+Simply scroll through your Instagram feed and you'll see a parade of bright, airy designs, all outfitted with gorgeous ivory-hued cabinetry.
+We love seeing the different ways homeowners are making their cook spaces stand out from the alabaster crowd.

-1. Weave in eye-catching details.
+1. Weave in lustrous brass details.

 8. Match your hardware to your backsplash.

 If you really want to get creative and craft a cohesive look, match the hardware on your white cabinets to the backsplash tile.
 Shea from Studio McGee shows us how it's done in this kitchen with brass cabinet pulls that seamlessly match the metallic grout used in the subway tile backsplash.

 One of the most beautiful characteristics of Scandinavian kitchens is that they are often quite linear and streamlined.
 Apply that same minimalist approach to your white cabinets like Karen of Making Spaces did in this kitchen remodel by using flat-panel, full overlay cabinet doors for a clean finish.

 10. Opt for a two-tone look.

 Who says that you have to go with all-white cabinets?
 To bring in even more visual interest, consider using two different colors.
 Ashley, from the blog Ashton, remodeled her kitchen and went with this two-tone look, showcasing white on the top and teal on the bottom.
 Très chic!

 Regardless of the color of your cabinets, open shelving will always be an easy and practical way to add a little something extra to your design.
 We love the way the floating wood shelves in Amber Thrane's stunning kitchen instantly warm up the space and tie in the rest of the wood features used throughout.
 And bonus: Now you can prominently display your prized collection of ceramic dishware.